zBalachandar/Pizza-Sales-Data-Analytics---End-to-End-Azure-Data-Engineering-Production-level-project-01/README.md

 ### ⚙️ Data Transformation
 - Mounted Azure Blob Storage to Databricks to retrieve raw data from the Data Lake.
 - Used Spark Cluster in Azure Databricks to clean and refine the raw data.
-- Saved the cleaned data in a Delta format; optimized for further analysis.
+- Saved the cleaned data in a PARQUET format; optimized for further analysis.

 <a name="data-loading"></a>
 ### 📥 Data Loading